BREAKING: 37-classroom Kilkenny school planning decision appealed to An Bord Pleanála

 File: An Bord Pleanala

-Plans for the school incorporate associated support teaching spaces, offices and meeting rooms, a multi-use hall, library, staff rooms and all ancillary accommodation, including photovoltaic panels and green roofs at roof level.
+Plans for the school included associated support teaching spaces, offices and meeting rooms, a multi-use hall, library, staff rooms and all ancillary accommodation, including photovoltaic panels and green roofs at roof level.

 Proposed works to the new school grounds will consist of the provision of 6 ball courts, outdoor seating and breakout areas, a sensory garden, a covered tech yard, external store building (50 sqm) and substation (22 sqm) and associated hard and soft landscaping throughout.